10 Different Types of Frogs in Arizona

 The Barking Frog, so named because of the call it makes when threatened, is found in the central part of the state.
 They have an olive-green back with a light brown or yellow belly.

 They spend most of their time near water.
-You can often hear these types of frogs in Arizona croaking at night during the mating season, which lasts from late spring until early summer.
+You can often hear these frogs in Arizona croaking at night during the mating season, which lasts from late spring until early summer.

 The males call for females by making a barking sound that sounds like wah-wah.
 Unfortunately, this frog is endangered because it has disappeared from much of its original range due to habitat loss and pollution.
 Luckily, you can still find this type of frog near rivers and ponds in eastern Arizona’s Verde Valley.